gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

   # agent updates are in place.
   agent_auto_update: true|false

-  # agent_auto_update_groups contains both "regular" or "critical" schedules.
+  # agent_auto_update_groups contains both "regular" and "critical" schedules.
   # The schedule used is determined by the agent_version_schedule associated
   # with the version in autoupdate_version.
+  # Groups are not configurable with the "immediate" schedule.
   agent_auto_update_groups:
     # schedule is "regular" or "critical"
     regular: